 Over to the right is the break room.
 That’s Andy, our chief copy editor, over there making espresso.
 Would you like one?
-And please wave at Michelle, our executive director, on the sofa with the emoji pillows.
-And say “hi” to Jennifer, our senior writer.
+And say “hi” to Jennifer, one of our ace researchers.

 And up here in the attic, we have our whole forum group.
-Say hi to our forum directors, Barry and Dwayne!
+Say hi to Will and his team.

 Alright, I admit, this is a highly fictionalized backstage tour.
 We’re actually a virtual organization, but we’re as real as it gets.
 One day, we’ll also have a real office, and you’ll be able to visit us in person.